A clinical trial is a research study conducted in human patients with one or more of the following goals:

 Researchers track the use of the new drug or treatment to find out more information about the risks, benefits, and the best way to use it.

-Examples of current trials
+Examples of recent trials